 - Add the Pasta and Dressing.
 Stir everything up.

 - To Store.
 Refrigerate pasta salad in an airtight container for up to 4 days.

 Meal Prep Tip

 Even a small amount of leftovers can become a meal.
 Stir rinsed and drained canned chickpeas into the leftovers to make them even more filling.
-Add arugula to bump up the veggies.
+Add arugula or spinach to bump up the veggies.

 What to Serve with Chicken Pasta Salad

 - Vegetables.
 Roasted Broccoli, Air Fryer Cauliflower, or Sauteed Carrots would pair well with this salad.